 - hostile or aggressive behaviours

 - threats, swearing, spitting

 - any mention or display of any object that could be used as a weapon

 Patients will always be immediately warned their behaviour is unacceptable and asked to desist.
 Where patients do not comply they will receive a FIRST BEHAVIOUR WARNING letter.
 Where patients behaviour is unacceptable on a subsequent occasion, they will receive a FINAL BEHAVIOUR WARNING.
 Any further display of unacceptable behaviour will result in REMOVAL from the practice list.

 At all times patients will be told exactly the nature of the unacceptable behaviour.
-CCTV image/audio evidence will be retained by the practice and may be passed to the police.
+Closed Circuit Television (CCTV) images or audio evidence will be retained by the practice and may be passed to the police.
 It is an offence under the Public Order Act 1986 to use threatening, abusive or insulting words or behaviour that cause fear of or provoke violence.